Commercialization phase underway with first orders; on track and on budget for start of production

 P7-B class 3 box truck for mid- and last-mile delivery applications

 Leveraging its P7 platform, in the third quarter of 2022, REE debuted the P7-B, a new class 3 box truck built on REE’s cab chassis targeting important and growing mid- and last-mile delivery use cases.
 The medium duty box truck offers increased interior space for cargo and passengers and a low step-in height while targeting a maximum speed of 75 mph (120 km/h), maximum range of 150 miles (241 km), up to 4,400 lbs.
 (2,000 kg) payload, and vehicle weight ratings (GVWR) of up to 14,000 lbs.
 (6,350 kg).
 The configuration can be modified to suit specific customer needs.
-The full x-by-wire architecture supports all-wheel steer and drive, adaptive regenerative breaking, creep control, hill start assist, and torque vectoring as standard as well as over-the-air updates.
+The full x-by-wire architecture supports all-wheel steer and drive, adaptive regenerative braking, creep control, hill start assist, and torque vectoring as standard as well as over-the-air updates.

 Subsequent to the end of the quarter, REE entered into agreements to provide P7-B test vehicles to multiple large fleet operators in the United States and the automotive and commercial truck retailer referenced above.
 Pursuant to one of these agreements, the fleet operator will introduce P7-B electric box trucks to its large US based fleet for use by its customers, many of which are Fortune 500 companies.
 REE is conducting additional customer evaluations of the P7-B for prospective delivery, logistics and e-commerce companies in the US and Europe.